deadmoose14/centauri/content/syllabus.md

 * **Wednesday**: Is reserved for quizzes[^1].

 ## Late Work
-Late work may be submitted if and only if you have an excused/unexcused absence.
+Late work may be submitted **if and only** if you have an excused/unexcused absence.
 The amount of extra time is dependent on whether or not you've been *excused*.
+> TESTING 10101010
 ```plaintext
 if (absence != excused)
     time = 2 days